mark-schaal/drude-d8-testing/README.md

 5. Initialize the site

-    This will initialize local settigns and install the site via drush
+    This will initialize local settings and install the site via drush

     ```
     dsh init